 - The proposed means of assessment for this course will provide students with the option of undertaking at least two pieces of assessment, including one piece during the semester.
-More information about the means of assessment, including the relationship between the assessment and the learning outcomes of the course, will be available on the course home page by the first week of semester. (null) [LO null]
+More information about the means of assessment, including the relationship between the assessment and the learning outcomes of the course, will be available in the Class Summary and on the course WATTLE page by the first week of semester. (null) [LO null]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 Students are generally expected to devote approximately 10 hours overall per week to this course.

 Edgeworth et al, Sackville and Neave Australian Property Law (11th edition, LexisNexis Butterworths 2020).